ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 ![](http://robinsones.github.io/images/joker_pic.png)

-Back in February, Jeff Leek, an Associate Professor of Biostatistics and Oncology at John Hopkins and co-director of the popular John Hopkins specialization in data science on cousera, made a blog post entitled ["Why I don't use ggplot2"](http://simplystatistics.org/2016/02/11/why-i-dont-use-ggplot2/).
+Back in February, Jeff Leek, an Associate Professor of Biostatistics and Oncology at John Hopkins and co-director of the popular John Hopkins specialization in data science on Coursera, made a blog post entitled ["Why I don't use ggplot2"](http://simplystatistics.org/2016/02/11/why-i-dont-use-ggplot2/).
 The post wasn't even out two days before David, one of the people Jeff Leek had called out for giving him grief about not using ggplot2, followed up with a post of his own on [why he uses ggplot2](http://varianceexplained.org/r/why-I-use-ggplot2/).
 Another data scientist, Nathan Yau, joined in a month later with an [extensive post](https://flowingdata.com/2016/03/22/comparing-ggplot2-and-r-base-graphics/) comparing ggplot2 and R base graphics for a variety of plots.
 Ben Casselman of FiveThirtyEight joined the fray in a ["tweetstorm"](https://twitter.com/bencasselman/status/712405057388601344).
 It settled down after that, but still simmers under the surface, bubbling up in places like the Joint Statistical Meetings this month, where Jeff Leek used the above image in his presentation.

 I bring this up not only to illustrate some family resemblance, but also to set up a contrast to seaborn versus matplotlib.
 While Base R graphics and ggplot2 require completely different syntax, seaborn is *based on* matplotlib, and so starting to use seaborn is as easy as importing it.

 ### Advantages of Seaborn: Better Aesthetics and Built-In Plots

 [Seaborn](https://stanford.edu/~mwaskom/software/seaborn/) is a data visualization library in Python based on matplotlib.
-The seaborn website has some great documentation, including a [tutorial](https://stanford.edu/~mwaskom/software/seaborn/tutorial.html).
+The seaborn website has some very helpful documentation, including a [tutorial](https://stanford.edu/~mwaskom/software/seaborn/tutorial.html).
 And like the rest of your programming questions, anything you can't find on that website can generally be found on the Stack Overflow page that is your first google result.

 To get started with seaborn, you're going to need to install it in the terminal with either `pip install seaborn` or `conda install seaborn`.
-Then at the top of your python file, simply run `import seaborn as sns`.
+Then at the top of your python file, simply include `import seaborn as sns`.

 #### Nicer Default Aesthetics